|On this page|

 Clip Primitive Path

-Scene graph path to the leaf primitive in the template file that will hold the reference to the topology file, and the list of clips.
+Scene graph path within the individual clip files that is the root of the hierarchy that should be stitched together by the value clip.
+This same path is also used as the path to the leaf primitive in the template file that will hold the reference to the topology file, and the list of clips.

 Clip Set Name